-The NWI Certified Worksite Wellness Specialist (CWWS) certification program uses the most current information and research in the field to deliver the tools required to carry out a successful worksite wellness program.
+The NWI Certified Worksite Wellness Specialist (CWWS) program uses the most current information and research in the field to deliver the tools required to carry out a successful worksite wellness program.
 This program differentiates itself from other worksite wellness certifications in the market in that it focuses on the importance of changing the organizational culture to ensure long-term results.
 Course content is frequently reviewed and updated to ensure the most up-to-date information.
-A number of organizations have approved NWI's worksite wellness certification program for continuing education credit.
+A number of organizations have approved NWI's worksite wellness programs for continuing education credit.

 Program participants include worksite wellness coordinators and managers, human resource professionals, occupational health nurses, employee assistance professionals, insurance and benefit providers and brokers, and other individuals seeking training and certification in worksite wellness.